 When we help them to break the rules, we risk our sons and daughters getting in trouble, and more importantly, we place them in the awkward position of getting the Plebes in their entire squad and/or company in trouble too!
 They will be asked sooner or later whether they wore civvies, left the allowed area, etc., and they will have to give an answer.
 Other Plebes will know if they are lying or not, if they are doing the right thing or not, and if they are a leader they can trust – or not….
 Your Plebe does not want to be the one to get their squad or company in trouble.
 Remember what they have been learning over the past or so weeks, they either ALL rise together – or they ALL fall together within the bounds they are given by their Detailers.

 DEFINITELY visit their quarters, meet their Plebe Summer roommates, take pictures, but take your cue from them and ask them as to how much they want you to interact with Detailers.
-If they are like my kids, it will be to not even look in their general direction!
+If they are like my kids, it will be to not even look in their general direction and only speak when spoken to – basically only say Hello and run!
 In any case, it is best not to say much, maybe a polite hello and keep going.
 You definitely do not want to engage a Detailer in a conversation about how appreciative you are that they have been working with your Boo Bear and that Plebe Summer is over, etc. because you will be dooming your Plebe to either carry a bear for the rest of the year, or to be called Boo Bear by everyone for the next four years (and it has happened!).

-Finally (phew!), although PPW is here, Plebe Summer will not be over until they meet the rest of the Upper Class in their company during Brigade reform on HELL-O Night, so they still have a week or so still to go after PPW ends.
+Finally (phew!), although PPW is here, Plebe Summer will not be over until they meet the rest of the Upper Class in their company during Brigade reform on HELL-O Night, (see my post on this special night) so they still have a week or so still to go after PPW ends.
 In the meantime, your Plebe knows what the rules are – what they are allowed to do and what they are not allowed to do.
 Please encourage them to make the right choice.
 Trust me – your Plebe does NOT want to be the one that costs his squad or company-mates privileges, especially if it involves something we did as parents.
-They also don’t want to compromise their character – is their character really worth wearing civvies instead of PT gear?
-I am sure that you will agree that it is just not worth it.
+They also should not want to compromise their character – is their character really worth wearing civvies instead of PT gear?
+I am sure you will agree that it is just not worth it.

 Plebe year will be over in the blink of an eye, and your Plebes will get to reap the benefits of their self-discipline, and will enjoy many privileges denied them as Plebes.
 Be patient and encourage your Plebe to be patient.
 It is not only a right of passage, but it is about learning to follow orders even when you don’t want to, when no one is looking, and all about earning the respect and trust of their peers and their Detailers.
 As future Naval Officers, not following orders could cost real men and women their lives… Just do the right thing!